Salty, sweet, and addicting—this Christmas Crack Toffee with club crackers and chocolate is holiday magic in every bite!

 What Is Christmas Crack?

-How To Make Toffee With Club Crackers
+How To Make Club Cracker Toffee

 Sugar Mixture – To make the butter mixture, start by melting the butter over medium heat.
 Once melted, add the milk, brown sugar, sugar and graham cracker crumbs to the sauce pan.
 Bring the mixture to a boil and let it everything boil for 5 minutes.
 You’ll want to stir it often to keep it from burning.